chainwayxyz/clementine-cli/docs/deposit.md

 4. **Recovery (if needed)** - Recover funds if bridging fails

 > [!IMPORTANT]
 > The `RECOVERY_TAPROOT_ADDRESS` and the `DEPOSIT_ADDRESS` are different.
-The `RECOVERY_TAPROOT_ADDRESS` will belong to your Clementine wallet to be able to perform deposit specific signing operations in case the deposit fails, whereas `DEPOSIT_ADDRESS` is the address that the deposited BTC funds are sent to.
+The `RECOVERY_TAPROOT_ADDRESS` will belong to your Clementine wallet to be able to perform deposit specific signing operations in case the deposit fails, whereas the `DEPOSIT_ADDRESS` is the address you send Bitcoin to in order to perform the deposit operation.
 Your `RECOVERY_TAPROOT_ADDRESS` is used when creating the `DEPOSIT_ADDRESS` to make sure if the deposit fails, you can recover your funds back to your `CLAIM_ADDRESS`.

 ## Step 1: Generate Deposit Address

-**TWO-DEVICE PROCESS:**

 ### Online Device: Generate Deposit Address